acullss/taylor-swift-spotify-analysis/README.md

-# Taylor Swift Spotify Chart Analysis
+# Taylor Swift Spotify Charts Analysis

 ## Project Overview
+This project performs an **Exploratory Data Analysis (EDA)** on Spotify chart data to examine the popularity and performance of Taylor Swift's songs over time.

+Using a large Spotify charts dataset (~3.4GB), this analysis focuses on how certain songs maintain popularity and how their performance changes across Spotify chart categories such as **Top 200** and **Viral 50**.

+The project particularly explores the chart performance of several Taylor Swift songs, including **Lover**, **Delicate**, and **Love Story (Taylor's Version)**, to understand patterns of long-term popularity and viral streaming behavior.

+---

+## Project Objectives
+The main objectives of this project are:

-This project explores the popularity trends of Taylor Swift songs on Spotify using historical Spotify Charts data.
-The analysis focuses on understanding how Taylor Swift songs perform on the Spotify Top 200 and Viral 50 charts over time.
+- To analyze the performance of Taylor Swift songs on Spotify charts

-The goal of this project is to examine streaming patterns and identify how long certain songs remain popular among listeners.
+- To understand trends in song popularity over time
+- To compare long-term chart longevity versus short viral peaks
+- To identify how streaming behavior influences chart rankings

+---

 ## Dataset
-The dataset used in this project is the **Spotify Charts dataset**, which contains daily streaming information for songs appearing in Spotify charts.
+The dataset used in this project comes from the **Spotify Charts dataset** available on Kaggle.

-Source:
-Kaggle – Spotify Charts Dataset
+It contains daily chart information for songs appearing on Spotify charts worldwide.

+### Dataset Features
-The dataset includes the following variables:
+The dataset includes the following attributes:

-- Artist
+- **Artist** – Name of the artist
+- **Song Title** – Title of the track
+- **Date** – Daily chart record date
-- Song Title
+- **Rank** – Song position on the chart
-- Date
-- Chart Rank
-- Streams
+- **Streams** – Number of daily streams
-- Chart Type (Top 200 / Viral 50)
+- **Chart Type** – Chart category (Top 200 / Viral 50)

+This dataset enables analysis of how songs move across charts and how long they remain popular.

+---

-## Tools and Technologies
+## Tools & Technologies
-The following tools were used in this analysis:

-- Python
-- PySpark
-- Jupyter Notebook
-- Pandas
-- Data Visualization Libraries

-## Project Objectives
-The main objective of this analysis is to answer the following question:
+The analysis was conducted using the following tools:

-**How do Taylor Swift songs perform on Spotify charts over time in terms of popularity and longevity?**

-## Analysis Process
-The project follows a standard data analysis workflow:

-1. Data Collection
-   Importing Spotify chart data from the dataset.

-2. Data Cleaning
-   Filtering the dataset to include only Taylor Swift songs.

-3. Exploratory Data Analysis (EDA)
-   Analyzing streaming numbers and chart rankings to observe popularity trends.

-4. Visualization
-   Creating visual representations of song performance over time.
+- **Python** – Main programming language
+- **Apache Spark (PySpark)** – Used for handling large-scale data processing
+- **Pandas** – Data manipulation and aggregation
+- **Matplotlib & Seaborn** – Data visualization
+- **Jupyter Notebook** – Interactive analysis environment

+---

 ## Key Insights
-This analysis helps illustrate how certain Taylor Swift songs maintain popularity on Spotify charts and how streaming behavior changes over time.
+From the exploratory analysis of Taylor Swift songs, several insights were observed:

+### 1️.
+Chart Longevity
+The song **Lover** shows strong long-term popularity and continues to appear in Spotify charts over an extended period.
+This indicates consistent listener engagement.

+### 2️.
+Viral Peaks
+Songs such as **Love Story (Taylor’s Version)** experienced a strong surge in popularity shortly after release, demonstrating how new releases often generate temporary viral spikes.

+### 3️.
+Song Lifecycle
+The song **Delicate** showed strong performance between **2018 and 2020** before gradually declining, illustrating the natural lifecycle of many popular songs.

+---

+## Analysis Workflow
+The analysis followed a typical data analysis process:

+1. **Data Collection**
+   Importing the Spotify chart dataset.

+2. **Data Cleaning**
+   Filtering the dataset to focus on Taylor Swift songs.

+3. **Exploratory Data Analysis (EDA)**
+   Examining streaming numbers and chart rankings.

+4. **Visualization**
+   Creating charts to observe trends and popularity patterns.

+---

+## Project Structure
+taylor-swift-spotify-analysis
+│
+├── exploratory-data-analysis-taylor-swift.ipynb
+├── README.md
+└── charts.csv (dataset)

+---

+## How to Run the Project
+To view the analysis:
+1. Download or clone this repository
+2. Open the file `exploratory-data-analysis-taylor-swift.ipynb`
+3. Run the notebook using **Jupyter Notebook** or **Google Colab**

+---

 ## Author
 Student Data Analysis Project
-Course: Data Warehouse and Business Intelligence
+Course: **Data Warehouse and Business Intelligence** Project Topic: **Spotify Chart Analysis of Taylor Swift Songs**